 vaccine preventable diseases, and environmental health continue to be very relevant now.
 Public

 Health provides an opportunity to work with our community to protect and promote health and

 well-being and to prevent death and disability.”

-Steve Marshall - Deputy Director of Mental Health - Administrative Services
+Steve Marshall - Deputy Director of Behavioral Health - Administrative Services

-As Deputy Director of Mental Health - Administrative Services for the Human Services Department, Steve is responsible for
+As Deputy Director of Behavioral Health - Administrative Services for the Human Services Department, Steve is responsible for

 preparation, administration, and maintenance of the department’s budget and programs.
 He assists